 Discs with BonusView features let you watch a picture within the picture.
 This can be used for things like director's commentary.
 For example, the player displays the movie in its original, full-screen form while also playing video commentary from the film director on a smaller, inset screen.
 Players that support this feature also need to include 256MB of local storage for audio/video and title updates.
 This can either be built into the player or available through a removable memory card or USB drive.
 Discs with the BD-Live feature let you connect to Internet on a compatible player to access online bonus material, like online games and chat rooms.
 In order for a player to support this feature, it must have at least 1GB of local storage and must also include an Internet connection.

 The initial batch of Blu-ray players were not required to support either of these features, but most players built in the past year or two can generally support both.
 If you're interested in these features, make sure the player you choose supports them before making a purchase.

 Most of today's Blu-ray players also have the extra capabilities you may have grown accustomed to with your DVD player, such as the ability to play regular CDs and those filled with MP3 files.
 Many of them can play WMA music files, too.
-Some players have the ability to play ultra-high resolution audio formats like SACD and DVD-Audio.
+Some players have the ability to play ultra-high resolution audio formats, like FLAC, WAV, SACD and DVD-Audio.
 Most models also let you pop in a disc filled with JPEG digital photos, so you can display your favorite snapshots on your TV screen.
 And if you're a fan of DivX®, you'll be happy to know that some players can also play CDs or DVDs loaded with DivX videos as well.